-4. Save the cloudera.impalaodbc.ini configuration file.
+- 4. Save the cloudera.impalaodbc.ini configuration file. - 5.
+Restart your ODBC application to ensure that the new settings take effect.

 The Cloudera ODBC Driver for Impala produces a log file named ImpalaODBC_driver.log at the location you specify using the LogPath key.